jedibatman/rfc/meta/0000-code-of-conduct.md

 # Consequences
 [consequences]: #consequences

-What effects necessarily follow as a result of adoption of the decision made?

 The conduct within all projects owned by the Topgolf Labs organization will adhere to the contributor covenant (version 1.4).
 Additionally, all projects owned by the Topgolf Labs organization shall maintain a copy of the the contributor covenant (version 1.4) located in the root of the project repository under the name `CODE_OF_CONDUCT.md`.